Advice

 • Vacations or trips

-Plus, avoid taking on more debt.
+It’s also crucial to avoid taking on more debt.
 Use your credit card only when you can pay it off immediately, and continue to drive your car after you’ve paid it off.
 Whether your new monthly savings is $20 or $200, put it towards paying down your overall debt.
 Slowly but surely, you can lower your debt-to-income ratio.

 Need help getting started?

 Ready to review your debt-to-income ratio, or hope to apply for a mortgage now?
 We can help.
-Reach out today to get in touch with a home buying expert in your area.
+Reach out today to get in touch with a home-buying expert in your area.

 Status Definitions